didi/LogicFlow/sites/docs/docs/tutorial/extension/dynamic-group.en.md

    */
   isCollapsed?: boolean
   /**
-   * Whether to restrict the movement range of child nodes
+   * Whether to restrict the movement range of child nodes +
+   * Limit resizing to not exceed children's floor area
    * Defaults to false, allowing nodes to be dragged out of the group */ isRestrict?: boolean